Open to the Public

 Protecting and restoring Piney Grove's special resources require active management.
 To maintain and expand the pine-savanna habitat upon which the red-cockaded woodpecker and myriad other species depend, the Conservancy conducts frequent prescribed burns.
 Our science staff works closely with state and federal agencies and highly trained volunteers to implement safe, effective fire management.

 The Conservancy also partners with these agencies and with the Center for Conservation Biology to monitor and enhance our red-cockaded woodpecker population.
-Beginning in 2001, woodpeckers captured from stable populations in the Carolinas were released at Piney Grove to boost the number of breeding colonies.

 Take a virtual tour of the Darden Trail at Piney Grove and then plan a date to see it in person!